Table of Contents

-The Three Arrows
+3. The Three Arrows

 Designed to be painted over swastikas, it represented the goal of defending democracy against totalitarian ideologies.
 In 1930s, it was also used in Austria, Belgium, Denmark, and the United Kingdom.

 Unlike many military coups, the revolution was peaceful and bloodless, after soldiers placed red carnations inside their guns.
 It’s said that the flowers were offered by civilians who shared their ideas of independence and anti-colonialism.

 The Carnation Revolution ended the Estado Novo regime, which opposed the end of colonialism.
-After the rebellion, Portugal has had a democratic republic, which led to the end of Portugal’s colonization of Africa.
+After the rebellion, Portugal had a democratic republic, which led to the end of Portugal’s colonization of Africa.

-Statue of Liberty
+5. Statue of Liberty

 One of the world’s most recognizable landmarks, the Statue of Liberty is a symbol of freedom and democracy.
 Originally, it was a gift of friendship from France to the United States in celebration of the alliance of the two countries during the Revolutionary War, and the nation’s success in establishing democracy.